Ohio Catastrophic Injury Attorney and Cincinnati Auto Accidents Lawyer Investigates Common Traffic Violations that may lead to Car Accidents

 Statistics published by the Federal Highway Administration help describe the hazards of snow and ice on roads.
 More than 115,000 people are injured in winter vehicle accidents annually.
 Following any car accident and injury, it is important to preserve physical evidence of the crash for any potential legal action in the future.
 Damages related to property and compensation for medical expenses, pain and suffering and long-term disability may be available.
 The Lyon Firm has obtained large settlements in auto injury and wrongful death lawsuits.

-Following a serious car accident in Ohio, victims should contact an experienced Cincinnati auto accidents lawyer to investigate.
+Following a serious car accident, victims should contact an experienced Cincinnati auto accidents lawyer to investigate Ohio traffic violations.

 Joe Lyon is an experienced Ohio personal injury attorney, well-versed in the science and economic impact such an injury or death has on the victim’s life and family.